MK316/Engedu-phonology/pages/project.md

 5. **Pedagogical Suggestions**:
    - Suggest practical feedback the learner could use.
    - Recommend tools, practice tasks, or instructional tips.
-6. **Conclusion**: Summary of strengths, weaknesses, and main teaching points.
+6. **Conclusion**: Summary of strengths, weaknesses, and main articulatory points to improve.

-> 📌 *Length: Around 1–2 pages (typed, double-spaced, clear section headings)*
+> 📌 *Length: Around 2-3 pages (typed, single-spaced, clear section headings)*

 ---

-## 🎤 Final Presentation Guidelines
+## Final Presentation Guidelines

 You will present your analysis to the class with slides or handouts.
 Your presentation should include: